 Alongside this, many cleaning professionals will have undergone specific training as a result of the changing expectations of clients.
 From undertaking risk assessments and delivering enhanced cleaning regimes through to managing deep cleans in high-risk areas and how technology can help, cleaners are well-placed to support organisational objectives around health and safety.

-The cleaning services of the future should be professional-centric, expertly delivered.
+The cleaning services of the future should be professional-centric, and expertly delivered.

 The future of cleaning products

 It’s not just the physical impact of cleaning that makes a difference; the processes adopted and products used are equally important.
+There are 4 types of cleaning agents.
 Biological products are much safer for the environment than chemicals and also reduce the risk of long-term illness.
-Likewise, eco-friendly products are now widely available offering an affordable alternative to harsher chemical solutions.
+Likewise, eco-friendly cleaning products are now widely available offering an affordable alternative to harsher chemical solutions.

 Given the importance of air quality, natural cleaning products create a more hygienic and comfortable environment for people, especially when fresh air from open windows isn’t practical.
 They are also safer for the cleaning staff using them on a regular basis as they don’t contain toxins, chemicals or corrosive substances that could be harmful to health.